 The amazing thing about LinkedIn is that it allows you to connect one-on-one with nearly anyone in the world.

 Sadly, a few recruiters have ruined it for everyone else.
 Candidates almost expect unsolicited InMails to be untargeted and spammy.
 As a result, candidates are no longer interested in the majority of your messages.
-In fact, your inmails might even be seriously damaging your brand.
+In fact, your InMails might even be seriously damaging your brand.

-1. Why are you sending the inmail in the first place?
+1. Why are you sending the InMail in the first place?

-This means you can’t just go in all guns blazing talking about your “opportunity".
-You have to make a connection first,
+This means you can’t just go in all guns blazing talking about your “opportunity.”
+You have to make a connection first.

-Think about how receptive you are when you get a sales email out of the blue, pitching a product you’ve never heard of.
-You have no idea about the company, you don't know the salesman and you don’t know how they got your email.
+Think about how receptive you are when you get a sales email out of the blue, that’s pitching a product you’ve never heard of.
+You don’t know anything about the company, or the salesman, and you don’t know how they got your email.
 In this situation, how likely are you to reply?
 Would even open the message?

-When you find out a little more about their motivations, you can adapt your job pitch to fit their motivations and increase your chances of success.
+When you find out a little more about their motivations, you can adapt your job pitch to better fit their motivations and increase your chances of success.

-2. Write an Inmail Subject line that doesn’t suck
+2. Write an InMail Subject line that doesn’t suck

 You need to strike a delicate balance between personal, and attention grabbing.
-Avoid generic subject lines like: “Job Opportunity at [Company]" and "New Role" - you can do better.
+Avoid generic subject lines like: “Job Opportunity at [Company]” or “New Role.”
+You can do better than that.

 i) Keeping it personal

-A personalised subject line is one of the easiest ways to convince a candidate that your message is just for them.
+A personalized subject line is one of the easiest ways to convince a candidate that your message is just for them.
 The simplest way to do this?
 Just mention the candidate’s name.
 This alone can increase your open rates by as much as 29%.

 A subject line formula that we’ve found particularly effective is: “[Candidate Name]: From [University or College] to [Company]?”
-This is how this might look if Beamery were trying to hire me again: “Ben: From Oxford University to Beamery?”
+This is how it might look if Beamery were trying to hire me again: “Ben: From Oxford University to Beamery?”

 This subject line formula works particularly well because it shows that you’ve taken the time to research their education.
 Better still is mentioning a mutual connection in your subject line.
 This increases your chance of getting a response by as much as 27%.

 How much more likely are you to watch a film or visit a restaurant that a friend has endorsed?
-That seal of approval makes a huge difference to your decision-making process.
+That seal of approval makes a huge difference in your decision-making process.
 You can tap into that same impulse to get more opens and replies by mentioning mutual connections in your LinkedIn InMails.

 ii) Keeping it short and direct

-If you’re wondering how many words is ‘perfect’, take a look at ubject line lengths and their corresponding open and click rates:
+If you’re wondering how many words is ‘perfect’, take a look at these subject line lengths and their corresponding open and click rates from Litmus:

 3. Write a brief (and personal) greeting

 Instead, start your LinkedIn message with a brief and personal greeting.
 Make sure that you mention the candidate’s name.
-Recent research studying brain activation shows that our brains light up when we hear (or read) our own name, and we’re more likely to pay attention to the message at hand.
+Research studying brain activation shows that our brains light up when we hear (or read) our own name, and we’re more likely to pay attention to the message at hand.

 4. Include a brief introduction

-If you bumped into your candidate on the street would you just launch into a pitch?
+If you bumped into your candidate on the street, would you just launch into a pitch?
 It would be pretty strange if you did...

 5. What is your goal?

 The most important LinkedIn InMail tip of all, is that your message needs to have a goal.
 Why are you sending the message in the first place?
-This is the part where you ‘get down to business', concisely stating why you’ve sent your inmail (remember that the “why” can just be that you were looking to connect).
+This is the part where you ‘get down to business' — concisely stating why you’ve sent your InMail (remember that the “why” can just be that you were looking to connect).

-What is more likely though is that you have a very specific goal in mind - for example, you’re messaging with the hope of filling an open role.
+What is more likely, though, is that you have a very specific goal in mind.
+For example, you’re messaging with the hope of filling an open role.
 If your goal is specific, make sure you get right to the point in your message.

 6. Making your pitch persuasive and personal